jgirardet/cookiecutter-pipenv/README.rst

 I created a new one because it was becoming to much different from the python-library-cookiecutter.

-It's realy for python >3.5.
-I don't know if previous is ok.
+It's realy for python >3.6.

 What's included ?
 ------------------------------